Cape Ann Holy Week, Passover services

 The Orthodox Congregational Church of Lanesville’s Easter worship service will be online.
 Visit https://occlanesville.org/ for a link to connect via Zoom or Facebook to Resurrection Sunday Service on April 12, at 10 a.m.
 978-283-2345

-St. John’s Episcopal Church, 48 Middle St., is referring parishioners the diocesan website for pre-recorded Holy Week service on the morning of each respective holy day.
-The Good Friday service will be offered from the convent chapel of the Sisters of St. Margaret in Duxbury; Bishop Gayle Harris will preach.
-The Easter Day service will be offered from the Cathedral Church of St. Paul in Boston; Bishop Alan Gates will preach.
+St. John’s Episcopal Church, 48 Middle St., is referring parishioners the diocesan website for the Easter Day service.
+It will be offered from the Cathedral Church of St. Paul in Boston; Bishop Alan Gates will preach.

 “We hope to reopen for public worship on Pentecost (May 31),” said the Rev. Bret Hayes of St. John’s.
 Updates, links to services, and more information are available at www.stjohnsgloucester.org.

-St. Paul Lutheran Church in Gloucester will also live stream its services on its Facebook page.
-The church is hosting Good Friday services at 7 p.m. and Easter Sunday worship at 10 a.m.
+St. Paul Lutheran Church in Gloucester will live stream its Easter Sunday worship at 10 a.m. on its Facebook page.
 More information may be found at www.stpaulcapeann.org.

 Trinity Congregational Church of Gloucester will offer online messages on Easter Sunday.
-On Good Friday, there will be readings of Women at the Cross, done over Zoom, by women of Trinity.
 On Easter Sunday, the church bells will begin ringing at 10 a.m.
 Information about these events and other Trinity Congregational Church news may be found at trinitycongregational.org

-West Gloucester Congregational Church, UCC, 488 Essex Avenue, Gloucester, is offering taped Holy Week services on Good Friday, and Easter Sunday on April 12.
+West Gloucester Congregational Church, UCC, 488 Essex Avenue, Gloucester, is offering a taped Easter Sunday service on April 12.
 To view services, visit the website westgloucesterchurch.org and click on the Resources tab.
 Or like West Gloucester Trinitarian Congregational Church on Facebook to view the services.

 Listings may be sent to: Religion Calendar, Gloucester Daily Times, 36 Whittemore St., Gloucester, MA 01930; or emailed to Andrea Holbrook at aholbrook@gloucestertimes.com, at least two weeks prior to the event.